Wilderness Adventures in British Columbia and Yukon since 1988

 Q: How fit do I have to be?

 Our trips are designed for the person who wants to explore the wilderness and be a part of the experience, not just watch it go by though a bus window.
-You will be paddling, hiking and living outdoors, so you do need to be healthy…but not a triathlete.
+You will be doing some paddling (guide does most of the paddling), hiking and living outdoors, so you do need to be healthy…but not a triathlete.

 Q: Are there any age restrictions?